peterwojt/transit-app/README.md

 ## Getting Started

 Begin by applying for a OneBusAway API Key.
-You can add this to your .env file.
-Next, find your nearest bus stops by putting in the latitude and longitude for your bus stop in the following API: `https://api.pugetsound.onebusaway.org/api/where/stops-for-location.json?key={YOUR_KEY}&lat={LAT}&lon={LONG}`
+Add this to your .env file.

+Next, find your nearest bus stops by putting in the latitude and longitude for your bus stop in the following API: `https://api.pugetsound.onebusaway.org/api/where/stops-for-location.json?key={YOUR_KEY}&lat={LAT}&lon={LONG}` Put your stop id in the .env file.

+Next run `npm install` to install all node modules.

 Finally, run the development server: